 A person in charge of a dog in a municipal place or on a road must; not permit the excrement of the dog to remain on or in that municipal place or road and carry a device suitable for the picking up and cleaning up of any excrement that may be deposited by the dog.

 Hume City Laws Officers patrol public areas and provide education regarding pets in public places.
-Our Officers are Authorised to give instructions, ask for owners names and addresses and issue penalty notices for contravention of the Hume City Council General Local Law NO.1-2013 and the Domestic Animals Act 1994.
+Our Officers are Authorised to give instructions, ask for owners names and addresses and issue penalty notices for contravention of the Hume City Council General Purposes Local Law No.1 - 2023(PDF, 385KB) and the Domestic Animals Act 1994.

 Under Victoria's Domestic Animals Act 1994, dogs in all public areas within the municipality are required to: